andreas-schwenk/pysell/README.md

 For each question, 5 instances are drawn.
 In case that you won't use random numbers, all instances are equal.

 - Python code is embedded into a pair of `"""`.
 The triple-quotations must written in distinct lines, without any other characters.
+Python code be provided before its variables are accessed in the textual part.

 - Variables denoted in math mode in text are replaced by its actual values (the execution environment randomly chooses one of the 5 instances).